zalando-incubator/kube-ingress-aws-controller/README.md

 ## Ingress annotations

-Overview of annotations which can be set.
+Overview of configuration which can be set via Ingress annotations.

 ### Annotations
 |Name                       | Value |Default